olivercareyncl/olivercareyncl/README.md

 With a solid foundation in data analytics and over a year of experience, I am actively shaping my career in data science and machine learning.
 I am passionate about harnessing the power of data to tackle complex real-world challenges and drive meaningful business impact across diverse industries.

 ### Professional Highlights 🌟
+- **Data Scientist** - Health Economics Unit (March 2025 - Present)
+  Applying data science techniques to health economics research and supporting decision-making with predictive models and advanced analytics.
-- **Graduate Project Support Officer** - NHS England, Insights & Analytics Team (July 2023 - Present)
+- **Graduate Project Support Officer** - NHS England, Insights & Analytics Team (July 2023 - Feb 2025)
   Delivering data-driven insights and developing predictive analytics solutions to enhance decision-making processes in healthcare.

 ### Tech Toolbox 🛠️